drschriner/Assignment-1-ISQA-3420/DFD Dictionary.md

 + **Software Package License and Vulnerability Database:**  Database that is comprised of license and vulernability information corresponding to a software package.

-+ **Software Package License and Vulnerability Policy Database:**  Database that is comprised of license and vulnerability information corresponding to a software policy.
++ **Software Package License and Vulnerability Policy Database:**  Database that is comprised of policy documents and information for associated software packages.

 ##Data Flow: